FRM-Sec/FRM/README.md

 on CIFAR-10 (right).*

 ### Authors and License: Tianyue Chu and Alvaro Garcia-Recuero.
-Licensed at IMDEA NETWORKS under GNU Lesser General Public License v3.0.
+Licensed under Creative Commons NC-ND 4.0

 ## Introduction
 Our framework provides secure Federated Learning because we make sure our model bounds updates into a linear regression boundary as the repeated median of this previous work, but with additional features such as a reputation model including freshness, historic of client, etc